infrae/infrae.subversion/README.txt

 - ``updated`` which gives a list of URLs which have been updated with new code.

-Sinces values to these variables changes each time you run buildout (revision number changes), this can trigger an uninstall/reinstall of the part.
-We recommand to activate it only if you need.
+Since values to these variables changes each time you run buildout (revision number changes), this trigger an uninstall/reinstall of the part.
+We recommand to activate it only if you need it.

 Sample
 ------